Department of Information Operations & Technology Management

-Academic Advising for MBA provided by Stacy Jenkins
+Academic Advising for MBA, MABA, and MS ABA provided by Rachel Schaeffer

-Academic Advising for MABA, MS ABA, and Ph.D. in Manufacturing and Technology Management provided by Yue Zhang
+Academic Advising for Ph.D. in Manufacturing and Technology Management provided by Yue Zhang

 The John B. and Lillian E. Neff College of Business and Innovation provides innovative and relevant learning experiences and engages in high-quality research and teaching to prepare students to become life-long, ethical business and academic leaders who are prepared for global challenges.

 The Master of Business Administration (M.B.A.), Master of Applied Business Analytics, Master of Science in Applied Business Analytics, and the Ph.D. in Manufacturing and Technology Management are accredited by Association to Advance Collegiate Schools of Business (AASCB).

 Information, Operations and Technology Management Department offers programs in Operations and Supply Chain Management, Information Systems, Applied Business Analytics, and Manufacturing and Technology Management.
 Faculty members hold terminal degrees in information systems, operations and supply chain management, management science, statistics and industrial engineering.
 The department also is home to many lecturers, some with terminal degrees.
 It is also home to Distinguished University lecturer, Distinguished University professor and many faculty members with significant research contributions.